How SpaceX and NASA overcame a bitter culture clash to bring back US astronaut launches - Local News 8

 But behind the scenes, NASA and SpaceX engineers were already finishing Crew Dragon’s design fixes and preparing to give the spacecraft its final “go for launch.”

-That approval rested in large part on Kathy Leuders, NASA’s Commercial Crew program head.
+That approval rested in large part on Kathy Lueders, NASA’s Commercial Crew program head.

 In May, days before SpaceX launched its historic crewed mission, she reflected on the evolution of Boeing, the trusted NASA partner that was then undergoing lengthy reviews of its botched test flight, and SpaceX, the underdog that some thought would never get the job done.